EUROPEAN RIVER CRUISE BUDAPEST TO AMSTERDAM - 2018

 We were now in prince-bishop country: Passau, Regensburg, Bamberg, Würzburg, Mainz, and Koblenz.
 Here the bishop was not only head of the diocese, but secular ruler of a territory around the city and electors of the Holy Roman Emperor.

-One of the few patches of greenery Greenery in old town Passau
+One of the few patches of greenery in old part of Passau

 The square in front of the famous cathedral.
 The heat wave had broken and with it a bit of rain that didn't last long.